ParimalA24-DS/DATASCIENTISTMLINTERVIEWPREP24/README.md

 ## Content
 This repository includes the following PDF documents:
 1. **Data Science Interview Questions 2024** - A comprehensive list of frequently asked questions and answers.
-2. **Data Science Algorithms and Concepts** - An in-depth look at important algorithms and concepts in data science.
+2. **MACHINE LEARNING Algorithms and Concepts** - An in-depth look at important algorithms and concepts in data science.
 3. **Interview Tips and Strategies** - Practical advice and strategies for succeeding in technical and HR interviews.

 ## How to Use